SN 2021foa: the bridge between SN IIn and Ibn: Photometric Evolution

 Figure~\ref{fig:lcfit_2021foa} shows the {\it (B-V)$_{0}$} color evolution and the absolute magnitude lightcurve of SN~2021foa with other members of the SNe~IIn and SNe~Ibn subclass.
+We have used near-simulatenous observations ($ <0.2$ day) in {\it B} and {\it V} filter without any interpolations, to generate the color curve.
+The plotted epoch is the mean of observation epochs.
 The {\it (B-V)$_{0}$} color curve of SN~2021foa increases by $\sim$ 0.5 mag in colors from $-$10 d to about 40 d post maximum.
 In the phase space of color evolution, we see two sectors of events.
-One set of SNe (1996al, 2006jc, 2016jbu, 2018cnf; Category 1) in our plot, increases from red to blue from $-$10 d to about maximum and then becomes flatter in the color curve evolution while for the latter, we see a constant rising of red to blue colors upto 30-40 d post maximum (SNe; Category 2) and then drops in the color evolution.
-Our SN~2021foa follows the latter trend in the evolution.
+One set of SNe (1996al, 2006jc, 2016jbu, 2018cnf; open symbols; Category 1) in our plot, increases from red to blue from $-$10 d to about maximum and then becomes flatter in the color curve evolution while for the latter, we see a constant rising of red to blue colors upto 30-40 d post maximum (SNe; closed symbols; Category 2) and then drops in the color evolution.
+For SNe 2019uo, 2019wep we cannot conclusively say anything due to limited data sets.
+Our SN~2021foa follows Category 2 in the evolution.
 The SNe of Category 1 are the SNe~IIn which had a long term precursor activity.
 Also, for these events the flattening in color evolution is seen after the second peak in the SN light curve \citep{Brennan2022}.
 This is in contrary to SN~2021foa which shows a short term precursor and becomes red upto 50 d post maximum.
 Post 50 d, the colorcurve again becomes blue and continues upto 150 d.
 This marks also the phase where we see a change in the mass-loss rates of the evolution (see subsection~\ref{mass-lossrate}).

 We compare the absolute magnitude ($r/R$-band) lightcurve of SN~2021foa with a group of SNe~IIn and SNe~Ibn.
 For the cases where $r$-band in not available, we use Johnson Cousin $R/r$-band.
 The absolute magnitude lightcurve of SN~2021foa behaves similarly with other events having precursor activities.
 The precursor lightcurve (Event A) had an absolute magnitude $\sim$ $-$14 mag (\citetalias{reguitti2022}) similar to SNe~2009ip, 2016jbu and 2021qqp \citep{Hiramatsu2024}.
 The second peak in the lightcurve (Event B) lies fairly intermediate (M$_{V}$ = $-$17.8) among the SNe~IIn and SNe~Ibn (c.f.r Figure 1 of \citetalias{reguitti2022}). \cite{Kiewe2012}, through their studies have found have found that most SNe~IIn with precursor events typically rises to second peak around $\sim$ 17 days.
 The event B typically rises to a maximum with absolute magnitude $\sim$ $-$18 mag $\pm$ 0.5 \citep{Kiewe2012,Nyholm2020} followed by a bumpy decline.
 Our SN~2021foa also reaches a peak mag at around $\sim$ 20 days, however, SN~2021foa has a low luminosity compared to the sample of \cite{Kiewe2012, Nyholm2020}.
 Overall, the light curve of SN~2021foa is similar in luminosity to both SNe~IIn and SNe~Ibn population with L $\sim$ 10$^{42}$ - 10$^{43}$ erg sec$^{-1}$, but the lightcurve resembles more those of SNe~IIn given the heterogeneity.
 The SNe~Ibn in our comparison sample have instead more short-lived and less bumpy lightcurves, in accordance with the sample presented by \cite{Hosseinzadeh2017}.
 Also, interestingly, some events with precursor activity like SNe~2009ip and 2018cnf show a light curve shoulder similar to that of SN~2021foa, 20 d post $V$-band maximum.
 This is most likely associated with the change in the mass-loss rate happening years before explosion.
 This is also affected by the opacity effects influencing the lightcurve behaviour.